-EVP is probably one of the most easiest, cheapest and common techniques used by investigators all over the world.
+EVP is probably one of the easiest, cheapest and common techniques used by investigators all over the world.
 For a brief introduction to EVP, see my article EVP- What does it mean and how do I capture one?.
 Following on from that and assuming you now know the basics of EVP, let's talk about burst sessions.

 A burst session is a quick recording.
-Instead of having a recorder rolling for your entire investigation (which can last hours) it goes for only 1-2 minutes.
+Instead of having a recorder rolling for your entire investigation (which can last hours), it goes for only 1-2 minutes.
 Once the session is complete, you immediately review your audio on a speaker or with headphones to see if you have captured an EVP.
-Youo continue this during the night so your files are no bigger than 1-2 minutes and they are reviewed then and there on the spot.
+You continue this during the night so your files are no bigger than 1-2 minutes and they are reviewed then and there on the spot.

-For starters, it is a much for time effective way of reviewing your evidence.
+For starters, it is a much more time-effective way of reviewing your evidence.
 If you do an overnight investigation and have several recorders running which have each recorded say 6 hours of audio, you potentially have dozens of hours of audio to sit and review.
 By doing a burst session, you are being much more productive and you can listen on the spot.
 If you pick up something you can take note of it and review it closer at home later, but it allows you to throw out any audio where you haven't caught anything (which is a lot of audio).
 It also means you can be more proactive with your investigation.
 If you get a response to your question, you know then and there and you can adjust your questions/investigating accordingly.
 If you wait until you get home, you won't be able to do anything about the answer until next time you are investigating the location - if you are even able to get back there.

 They don't have to be, but it just makes it easier to review.
-If you do by chance find something worth persuing, some of the cheaper recorders do not allow you to rewind so you would have to listen to the whole file again.
+If you do by chance find something worth pursuing, some of the cheaper recorders do not allow you to rewind so you would have to listen to the whole file again.
 It also means you aren't wasting time sitting in your investigation listening to audio for 1/2 an hour.
 You are using your time a lot more productively.

 When I do an EVP burst session, I like the questions to be relevant.
 I am investigating for a reason and I don't want to ask the same old questions.
 I like to find out if a certain person I am looking for is around.
 If there is a certain person I am trying to talk to, I try to ask questions specific to them.
 I also like to throw in some control questions for my own satisfaction and a lot of people do this.
 We all have a question that we know the answer to and the spirit world knows the answer to and we use it as a control.
 A lot of people use their name because it is the easiest one.
 If this is the only time you are investigating this location, don't waste your time with the usual questions that you know the answer to.
 Try to make contact and make your conversation worthwhile.
-Also and this is a big one, if you are in a place where the people may have spoken a language other than English, perhaps try talking in their native language.
+Also and this is a big one if you are in a place where the people may have spoken a language other than English, perhaps try talking in their native language.
 It astounds me that people somehow think that when you pass away a spirit automatically learns English.
-I will cover this in a later post, but my point is think of it like a quick interview and make it worthwhile.
+I will cover this in a later post, but my point is to think of it as a quick interview and make it worthwhile.
 You can get a lot of information in those 2 minutes.

-Burst sessions are quick, easy and cheap and once you go burst - you don't go back I assure you.
+Burst sessions are quick, easy, and cheap and once you go burst - you don't go back I assure you.
 This isn't to say you can't also do long recordings to review later because absolutely you can still do that, the burst just allows you to use your investigating time more productively and I have found I get a lot more answers and information I can use there and then on the spot.
-Good luck and I want to hear your thoughts on burst sessions.
-Do you find them helpful?
-What is your control question (I always love hearing people's answers).

-Don't forget to like the Facebook page for regular updates www.facebook.com/livinglifeinfullspectrum
+Don't forget to follow the Facebook page for regular updates

 Join the mailing list to receive weekly updates of NEW articles.
 Never miss an article again!